mzrinsky/Linux-Server-Scripts/README.md

 <a href='https://ko-fi.com/A0A74VYT1' target='_blank'><img height='36' style='border:0px;height:36px;' src='https://cdn.ko-fi.com/cdn/kofi2.png?v=2' border='0' alt='Buy Me a Coffee at ko-fi.com' /></a>

 ### ipset_add.bash

-A helper script to add an address to an ipset if it does NOT already match in the set.
+A helper script to add an address to an ipset if it does NOT already match the set.

 Usage:
 ```bash